S-ROLL/notebook.language/docs/speaking/part1/idea1.md

     - convenience
     - public facilities $\rightarrow$ ``listing``
     - withing walking distance from my neighborhood.

+### Do you know your neighbors well? (*)
+- hectic schedule
+- personality
+- get along well
+- get on well
+- hit it off
+- sad to say, ``...``

+### What do you like abou your living area? (*)
+### What dont you like about your living area? (*)

+!!! example
+    Honestly, based on my observation, it’s quite adorable.
+But that doesn’t mean there’s no room for improvement, right?
+The most striking issue is the traffic jam.
+I always feel burned out whenever I’m outside during rush hour.
+I wish it could be improved to make life easier for everyone living here.

+### Do you plan to live in your living area for a long time? (*)

 ### Is it a good place for families with children / to grow up?
 - **As I said earlier**